Download a PDF of seminars listed by time here.

 The foundation of your band is the rhythm section composed of the drummer and bassist.
 Musical chemistry between these members is worth attention and development.
 You’ll learn in this seminar how to apply practical tools for each instrument and explore how they can serve the song by filling in spaces and working with the rest of the band.
 We will also look at how the drum and bass can build momentum, create drama, and provide space in a song from beginning to end.

-Ten Steps to Your Best Voice • Sheri Gould
+5 Steps to Tight Vocals • Sheri Gould